jaykay12/tech/_posts/2024-3-11-multithreading-concurrency-advanced.md

 Pivots|Future|CompletableFuture
 ---|---|---
 Blocking vs non-blocking|1.
-Future.get() method blocks the thread so, it’s not fully asynchronous.<br> 2.
-No further action can be peformed on a Future's result without blocking.<br> 3.
+Future.get() method blocks the thread so, it’s not fully asynchronous.<br><br> 2.
+No further action can be peformed on a Future's result without blocking.<br><br> 3.
 Callback function can't be attached to the Future and it be get called automatically when the Future’s result is available.|With CompletableFuture object, we can use various non-blocking methods to retrieve the result & act on it, such as thenApply(), thenAccept(), or join().
 Composition|1.
 Multiple Futures can't be combined.
-We have x different Futures that run in parallel and we can't run some function after all of them completes <br> 2.
+We have x different Futures that run in parallel and we can't run some function after all of them completes <br><br> 2.
 Multiple Futures cannot be chained together.
 Let we execute a long-running computation and when the computation is done, we need its result as I/P to another long-running computation, and so on.
 We can not create such asynchronous workflow with Futures.|1.
-CompletableFuture provides a more powerful composition API than Future.<br> 2.CompletableFuture provides methods such as thenCompose(), thenCombine(), and allOf() that helps compose multiple asynchronous operations and handling their results in a non-blocking way.
+CompletableFuture provides a more powerful composition API than Future.<br><br> 2.CompletableFuture provides methods such as thenCompose(), thenCombine(), and allOf() that helps compose multiple asynchronous operations and handling their results in a non-blocking way.
 Exception Handling|1.
 Future API does not have any exception handling construct<br> 2.
 With Future, you can only check if the computation completed successfully or not.
 If an exception occurs during the computation, we have to catch it explicitly.|With CompletableFuture, we can handle exceptions in a more declarative way using methods like exceptionally() and handle()
 Completion|1.
 With a Future object, there is no way to explicitly complete the future.
-Once a task is submitted to an executor service and get a Future object in return, we can only wait for the task to complete.<br> 2.
+Once a task is submitted to an executor service and get a Future object in return, we can only wait for the task to complete.<br><br> 2.
 Let’s say we call an API, due to an issue we get an error.
 We need to return a cached response in that case.
 We can not do this with future.|With CompletableFuture, we have more control over the completion of the future.
 It can be explicitly completed by calling complete(), completeExceptionally(), or cancel() methods.

 `CompletableFuture provides a more flexible and powerful API for working with asynchronous computations than Future`